 Frequent vaginal ultrasounds

-Your MFM specialist will give you a vaginal ultrasound at each appointment.
+If you’ve been diagnosed with a short cervix during pregnancy, you can expect your MFM specialist to give you a vaginal ultrasound at each appointment.
 This is how they will measure and monitor your cervix.

 Ultrasounds are widely considered to be safe and are commonly performed on mamas throughout all stages of pregnancy.